justintmoore/active-directiory-onpremise/README.md

 <br>

 <p align="center">
-   Next comes out VM that will serve as our Domain Controller.
+   Next comes out VM that will serve as our Domain Controller (DC).
 A Domain Controller is simply a centralized Windows server that manages user authentication, security policies, and access to resources in a network.
 Go to create VM, and start to fill out your details.
 Ensure that you place your VM region in the same place as your VNet, and resource group.
 For Image you will choose Windows Server 2022, with 2 vcpus and 8 GiB of memory.
 It should resemble this.
 </p>

 <p align="center">